FlagOpen/FlagEmbedding/LM_Cocktail/README.md

 **Make fine-tuning of language models akin to crafting a nuanced cocktail.**

-Model merging is widely used to improve the performance of single model.
+Model merging can be used to improve the performance of single model.
-We find this method is also useful for large language models, and use a simple function to compute the merging weights based on few examples automatically.
+We find it is also useful for large language models and embedding models, and use a simple function to compute the merging weights based on few examples automatically.
+LM-Cocktail can be used to improve the performance on target domain without decrease the general capabilities beyond target domain.
+It also can be used to generate a model for new tasks without fine-tuning.
-More details please refer to our report: [LM-Cocktail](https://arxiv.org/abs/2311.13534).
+For more details please refer to our report: [LM-Cocktail](https://arxiv.org/abs/2311.13534).

 ## Application

+**The model used to merge need to have the same architecture and the same initialization parameter.**
 The following are some application scenarios:

 ### 1. Mitigate the problem of Catastrophic Forgetting
 Fine-tuning the base language model could lead to severe degeneration of model’s general capabilities beyond the targeted domain.
 By mixing the fine-tuned model and the base model (use function `mix_models`), LM-Cocktail can significantly enhance performance in downstream task while maintaining performance in other unrelated tasks.

+If there are some available models fine-tuned on other tasks, you can further use them to enhance your fine-tuned model.
+Firstly, you need to collect five example data from your task, then employ function `mix_models_with_data` to compute weights and merge available models.
+In this way, it can assign lower weights to low-quality models, avoiding degrading the performance on your task.
+Finally, use `mix_models` to merge produced model and your fine-tuned model.

 ### 2. Improve the performance of new task without fine-tuning
-Cocktail can improve the accuracy of the new task without a requisition to fine-tune a model.
+LM-Cocktail can improve the accuracy of the new task without a requisition to fine-tune a model.
-Give a few examples data (e.g., five examples),  function `mix_models_wit_data` can automatically generate a task-specific new model via merging existing language models (from open-source community or pre-existing for other tasks).
+Give a few examples data (e.g., five examples),
+function `mix_models_wit_data` can automatically generate a task-specific new model via merging existing language models (from open-source community or pre-existing for other tasks).

-### 3. Approximate multitask learning or model ensemble
+### 3. Approximate multitask learning

-By amalgamating multiple expert models, `mix_models` also can approximate multitask learning.
-You also can boost the performance for the downstream task utilizing multiple expert models: using five examples to merge the other models for the target task (`mix_models_wit_data`), and then merge it with the model fine-tuned on target task(`mix_models`).
+If you have some model who are fine-tune on different tasks, you can merge them into one model to approximate multitask learning.
+The merged model can be used to perform multiple tasks.

 ## Usage

-Recommend to install the latest version from source:
+Install the latest version from source (Recommended):
 ```bash
 git clone https://github.com/FlagOpen/FlagEmbedding.git
 cd FlagEmbedding/LM_Cocktail